-There are a number of strategies for inducing polyploids as a means of enhancing adaptability.
+Enhancing pest resistance and stress tolerance.
+There are a number of strategies for inducing polyploids as a means of enhancing pest resistance.
 Increasing the chromosome number and related gene dose can sometimes enhance the expression and concentration of certain secondary metabolites and defense chemicals.
+For example, autotetraploid ryegrass had better disease resistance and more structural carbohydrates than diploid counterparts (van Bogaert, 1975).
 However, this is not always the case and little is generally known about the relationship between gene dose, gene silencing, and expression of secondary metabolites.
-A more promising approach would be to create allopolyploids between plants with diverse endogenous secondary metabolites.
-A unique and valuable characteristic of allopolyploids is that the secondary metabolites from the parental species are typically additive.
-That is to say that allopolyploids often produce all the enzymes and metabolites (including defense chemicals) of both parents.
-This could be particularly effectively for combining the pest resistant characteristics of two species, and potentially contributing to a much broader, more horizontal form of pest resistance.
+A more promising approach would be to create allopolyploids between plants with diverse endogenous defense chemicals.
+A unique and valuable characteristic of allopolyploids, is that the secondary metabolites from the parental species are typically additive.
+That is to say that allopolyploids often produce all the enzymes and metabolites (including defense chemicals) of both parents, effectively combining the pest resistant characteristics of each, and potentially contributing to a much broader, more horizontal form of pest resistance.
 A similar approach may have utility for enhancing tolerance to certain environmental stresses.

-Enlargement and Enhanced Vigor.
+Enlargement and enhanced vigor.
 Although enlarged cell size found in some polyploids can have undesirable effects, it can sometimes also be beneficial.
 In some plants, polyploidy results in significant enlargement.
 Fruit from tetraploid apples can be twice as large as diploid fruit, though they tend to be watery and misshapen.
 For apples, triploids have proven to be a happy medium that combines larger fruit while retaining good quality and are often grown for commercial production.
 This type of enlargement can be particularly desirable for ornamental flowers.
 Flower petals can also be thicker and flowers can be longer lasting in polyploid plants (Kehr, 1996).